Lights, Camera, Autism

 The workshop is designed for 8 students.
 Age range: 13+

 Students will be selected by their Learning Support Teachers or Case Managers and will be accompanied by their Education Assistant for the workshop.

 The curriculum includes:

 ● Interviewing: How to prepare and host an on-camera interview.

 ● Critique and Discussion

-This program was created and is delivered by Katie Bennison.
-We are grateful to the Telus Friendly Future Foundation, whose generous donation allowed us to deliver the workshop in the West Vancouver School District in May 2019.
-It will be delivered in Vancouver School District, Surrey School District and Coquitlam School District during the 2019/2020 school year.
+Thanks to a generous grant from the TELUS Friendly Future Foundation, the workshop was delivered in the West Vancouver School District in May 2019.
+It will be rolled out in the Vancouver, Surrey and Coquitlam School Districts during the 2019/2020 school year.